Console Pianos vs. Upright Pianos: Which is Better for You?

 Choosing a piano is an important decision that requires careful consideration, research, and hopefully playing a few pianos!

-What’s the difference between Consoles vs. Upright Pianos?
+What's the difference: Consoles vs. Upright Pianos?

 Piano

 Two extremely common types of pianos are console pianos and upright pianos.
+By now, you should know that there are different types of upright pianos and that they feel/sound very different when you play them.

-Anything shorter than 43" is a spinet piano which I discuss in my post named Why A Spinet is Different than Upright Pianos.
+Anything shorter than 43" is a spinet which I discuss in my post titled "Why A Spinet is Different than Upright Pianos."
+Spinets have a slightly different feel than console pianos, which is partly why large upright pianos are so much better.

 The action between a console and an upright have a different feel.
-You will notice that the action of a taller upright is more sensitive to the touch and may also be slightly heavier, but not to heavy as to slow down playing speed.
+You will notice that the action of a taller upright is more sensitive to the touch and may also be slightly heavier, but not too heavy as to slow down playing speed.

 What are Console Piano features and limitations?